This page is dedicated to words and phrases I've come across

 horking

-a 'mob hit' on code - like a purchased killing only for software - applying a hork
+a 'mob hit' on code - like a purchased killing only for software - applying

 horkestra

-large group of people horking things up in a complicated but concerted effort
+large group of people horking things up in a complicated but concerted

 horkophany